Home / OMSAS Application Guide / OMSAS – Schulich School of Medicine & Dentistry (Western University)

 Degree Requirements

-You must have completed, or be enrolled in the final year of, a 4-year undergraduate degree or equivalent from a recognized university at the time you apply.
+You must have completed, or be enrolled in, the third year (minimum 90 credit hours) of a 4-year undergraduate degree or equivalent from a recognized university at the time you apply.
 We do not give preference for the undergraduate program of study or the institution granting the degree and there are no course prerequisites.
 We do not consider graduate degrees for the Grade Point Average (GPA); only undergraduate years are used.

 Grade Point Average (GPA)

 Minimum GPA, as established by the Medicine Admissions Committee, must be met in each of the 2 best undergraduate years.
-GPA is calculated using the OMSAS Conversion Scale.
+GPA is calculated using the 4.0 scale in the Undergraduate Grade Conversion Table.

 Schulich Medicine will consider the GPA of an academic year taken during the year of application.

-Academic transcripts must clearly show that applicants have met both the course load and course level requirements, as previously outlined.
+Academic transcripts must clearly show that applicants have met both the course load and course level requirements, as outlined on our website.

 If more than a full course load (30 credit hours) is completed during the September to April academic year, the best 5 full or equivalent courses will be used, provided these courses satisfy course level requirements.